 Fall in love with these old-fashioned soft sugar cookies.
 They are light and fluffy, slightly chewy, and have the perfect sugar cooking tang.
 Go ahead and spread on some icing to make frosted sugar cookies, or enjoy them as they are – pure perfection!

 There’s nothing better than a delicious, melt-in-your-mouth sugar cookie.
 One that’s soft, with a light, fluffy texture, and a slight chew.
 It’s irreplaceable, and that, my friend is where these amazingly soft sugar cookies come in.

-This recipe was first introduced to our family via a family friend, and has been made so many times throughout my childhood it’s hard to even pin down exactly when it came to be part of our own family traditions.
+This recipe was first introduced to our family via a family friend, and has been made so many times throughout my childhood that it’s hard to even pin down exactly when it came to be part of our own family traditions.

 Even better is how easy they are to make…so let’s get baking!

 Technically these sugar cookies are drop cookies because they don’t require any rolling or cutting out of the dough.
 You simply need to drop the dough and bake.

 For this recipe, you will need to gently press the dough down with a sugar-dipped glass, but that’s it.
 They are not a traditional cut-out sugar cookies, but rather a simple anytime kind of cookie that’s quick and easy to make.

 These sugar cookies are so easy to make, don’t be surprised if you end up making a batch week after week (that might be something I know something about…).

 - Cream together butter and sugar.
 This helps create a light and fluffy base for the cookies, so be sure to continue creaming until they’re fully combined and lighter in color.
 If you’re not sure, keep going, you’ll see the change as it comes together and becomes a pale color.